Azure Synapse catalogs #

 Define catalog name and description #

-The Name of the catalog is visible in Query editor and other clients.
-It is used to identify the catalog when writing SQL or showing the catalog and nested schemas and tables in client applications.
+The Name of the catalog is visible in the Query editor and other clients.
+It is used to identify the catalog when writing SQL or showing the catalog and its nested schemas and tables in client applications.

-CATALOGS.
-It is used to fully qualify the
+CATALOGS command.
+It is used to fully

-name of any table in SQL queries following the
+qualify the name of any table in SQL queries following the

 catalogname.schemaname.tablename syntax.
 For example, you can run the

 following query in the sample cluster without first setting the catalog or